Zekromaster/MensaUnisaTelegramBot/README.md

 # MensaUnisa/TelegramBot

+> ⚠️ **This bot was made redundant since the UniSa refectory now publishes menus through their social media.**
+>
+> Additionally, the perser it relies on to get its data has stopped working
+> when the webpage used to gather the official menus was overhauled.

 A simple python script that uses the data from my Cacher for the UniSa Refectory to post the menu for a specific day to a telegram channel.
 It won't post the same day two times in a row, but it will reattempt if last attempt failed.